JohnMulligan/road_requests_exercise/Bluee21.md

 ii.
 - they're 25 objects (0-24) in this array with nested objects and key value pairs
-- the layout format is identical to the above mentioned with minor chaanges such as less objects
+- the layout format is identical to the above mentioned with minor changes such as less objects
 -----